 - Frame new entry door.
 You would do this only if the new layout means you need to move the bathroom entry door.

-- Frame out any partitions inside the bathroom such as a partitions at one end of the vanity or to separate the tub from the toilet or for a new shower layout.
-Framing with metal studs can be faster, better and less messy.
+- Frame out any partitions inside the bathroom, such as partitions at one end of the vanity, to separate the tub from the toilet or for a new shower layout.
+Framing with metal studs can be faster, better, and less messy.

 - Install plywood blocking for bathroom accessories.
-Put in extra blocking anywhere you intend to put towel bars, grab bars or robe hooks.
+Put extra blocking where you intend to put towel bars, grab bars, or robe hooks.

 - Frame ceiling and soffits.

 After the water lines are installed, apply reinforcing plates over the place where the water lines pass through studs.
-The protects the water lines from nails or screws.
+It protects the water lines from nails or screws.